Component: Form management - Data management

 Form data sources

-The Form data sources page is used to manage the data sources which are used for building the forms.
+The Form data sources page is used to manage the data sources that are used for building forms.

-The Form data source is configured based on the original data sources in admin site.
-Instead of using all attributes from the original data sources, you can customize the form data source according to the using purpose.
+The form data source is configured based on the original data sources in the admin site.
+Instead of using all attributes from the original data sources, you can customize the form data source according to your purpose.

-The data sources are displayed on the list with the basic information, like: Name, Data source, and Mapping fields.
-In those, Data source is name of the original data source from admin site, Mapping fields is list of the custom field of the form data source.
+The data sources are displayed in the list with basic information, such as Name, Data source, and Mapping fields.
+Here, Data source is the name of the original data source from the admin site, and Mapping fields is the list of custom fields of the form data source.

 Add new form data sources

-First, click on the Add button to open the Add Form Data Source dialog.
+First, click the Add button to open the Add Form Data Source dialog.

 The dialog includes the following fields: